sdkopen/sdkopen-spring-documentation/README.md

 ## Spring Documentation

 ### Description
-This library is a simple documentation library for Spring Boot applications.
+This is a simple documentation SDK for Spring Boot applications.
 It provides a simple configuration of provides documentation for your applications.

 ___